 This slogan simply means that, though Oceania is perpetually going through a war situation, and people are behaving like peace is everywhere, they could easily change from one state of emotion to another state according to the demands of the Party.
 Simply it implies that the Party created these slogans to ensure continuation of control and power over people because during wars nations unite and people focus on their common enemy, and less on how unhappy they are with their own lives.
 Hence, this makes less trouble for the ruling party or the government.

 Today this paradoxical phrase may seem meaningless, but it does make sense.
 For instance, we can see the actual use of this concept today by the United States and NATO, as they engage themselves in so called preemptive wars.
 This term is paradoxical, because one could not prevent war by starting it.
-In contemporary views, this term reflects what U.S. President Roosevelt called on “the military industrial complex” in his farewell address in 1961.
+In contemporary views, this term reflects what U.S. President Eisenhower called on “the military industrial complex” in his farewell address in 1961.
 According to critics and pundits, the United States kept on waging wars in previous centuries because, by using war rhetoric, it could divert the attention of the people from its internal problems, and curtail popular opposition toward the government.

 This term is a slogan of the Party that appears in the first chapter of George Orwell’s novel “1984.”
 The author describes it with two other slogans as,